-- 1. Engage the parking brake and shut off the engine.
-Remove the ignition key. - NOTE: It is necessary to climb under the crane to drain the transmission oil.
-Be sure engine is shut off, the ignition key is removed, parking brake is engaged and chock blocks are in place before climbing under the crane.
+1. Engage the parking brake and shut off the engine.
+Remove the ignition key.

+NOTE: It is necessary to climb under the crane to drain the transmission oil.
+Be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane.

-When the strainer is loosened/removed, oil will gush out.
+When the strainer is removed, oil will gush out.
 Keep to one side when you remove the strainer.